VSHORAD (India): Order

 According to the MoD's request for proposal to purchase next generation VSHORADs, which was released on 4 May 2025, 48 launchers, 48 night vision sights, 85 missiles, and one missile test station would be purchased under Buy (Indian) category.
 The Indian design VSHORAD must have at least 50% indigenous content.
 Foreign design VSHORAD must contain at least 60% indigenous content.
 The infrared guided VSHORAD should be able to function day and night in all weather conditions, including places covered in snow.
 The system must work in plains and rivers, deserts, coastal regions, maritime environments and at elevations of 4,500 meters or above.
 With a maximum range of 6 km, it should be able to reach targets up to 3.5 km altitude.

 On 24 June 2025, the Indian Army placed an order for an unknown number of VSHORAD launchers and missiles under the emergency procurement mechanism.

+The Defence Acquisition Council (DAC) of India's Defence Ministry cleared multiple procurement projects including that of V-SHORADS for the Indian Army on 3 July 2026.